Blackhand01/Edge-VLA-Micro/README.md

 ## The Core Rule

 The VLM is not a control authority.
 Perception proposes intent -> Safety authorizes -> Control executes.

+In the distributed profile, the Mac is a smart sensor node: it runs ASR and sends text plus an optional camera frame.
+It does not authorize flight commands.
+The Jetson owns intent routing, SmolVLM inference when needed, deterministic safety validation, and MAVSDK dispatch.
+PX4 remains the final flight-stack authority.

+Camera frames are not attached to every request by default.
+In `IMAGE_MODE=auto`, the Mac sends a 384 x 384 JPEG only for visual-grounding transcripts such as red/object/target/toward/follow/approach requests.
+Simple commands can take the Jetson text fast path without VLM inference.

 ## Optimization Strategy